 David A. Rogers

-David is a member in the Columbus office, is Chair of the Public and Project Finance Team and practices in the Finance and Real Estate Practice Group.
+David is a member in the Columbus office, is former Chair of the Public and Project Finance Team and practices in the Finance Practice Group.
 His practice focuses on public finance, project finance, and structured finance.
-His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, purchasers and trustees, in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance municipal bond issues.
-He also has recent experience representing both public asset owners and private lessee concessionaires in public-private partnerships.
+His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, purchasers and trustees, in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance and remarket municipal bond issues.
+He also has experience representing both public asset owners and private lessee concessionaires in public-private partnerships.
 His practice concentrates in the areas of bond law, securities law, and public debt federal and state tax matters.

-He has served as bond counsel, trustee's counsel, structuring counsel, underwriter's counsel, developer's counsel or purchaser's counsel for various taxable and tax-exempt project financings, including securitizations, infrastructure, economic development and facilities finance for advanced energy, shopping centers, office buildings, stadiums, arenas and hotel facilities; as bond counsel, disclosure counsel and underwriter's counsel for both tax-exempt and taxable bonds and bond programs, including energy, housing, private activity, hospital, 501(c)(3), education and traditional issues; as bond counsel for several Ohio port authorities and related taxable and tax-exempt economic development bond fund programs; as bond counsel, transaction, disclosure and special tax counsel for derivative, commodities swap, interest rate swap and swaption transactions; and as bond counsel, trustee's counsel, structuring counsel, disclosure counsel, underwriter’s counsel and special tax counsel for structured finance and corporate finance transactions, including taxable mortgage bond issues, CMBS, credit tenant leases, securitizations, P3's, secondary market transactions and governmental synthetic leases.
+He has served as bond counsel, trustee's counsel, structuring counsel, underwriter's counsel, developer's counsel or purchaser's counsel for various taxable and tax-exempt project financings, including securitizations, infrastructure, economic development and facilities finance for advanced energy, shopping centers, office buildings, stadiums, arenas and hotel facilities; as bond counsel, disclosure counsel and underwriter's counsel for both tax-exempt and taxable bonds and bond programs, including energy, housing, private activity, hospital, 501(c)(3), education and traditional issues; as bond counsel for several Ohio port authorities and related taxable and tax-exempt economic development lease and bond fund programs; as bond counsel, transaction, disclosure and special tax counsel for derivative, commodities swap, interest rate swap and swaption transactions; and as bond counsel, trustee's counsel, structuring counsel, disclosure counsel, underwriter’s counsel and special tax counsel for structured finance and corporate finance transactions, including taxable mortgage bond issues, CMBS, credit tenant leases, securitizations, P3's, secondary market transactions and governmental synthetic leases.
 He acted as counsel to Queensland Investment Corporation, the lessee and concessionaire from The Ohio State University of the right to operate all parking system assets at the OSU main campus.
-He also acted as placement agent's counsel for multiple bond issues financing the $275 million Ernst & Young Tower Cleveland Flats project in December 2010; a complex commercial real estate and public infrastructure project utilizing more than 35 funding sources.
+He also acted as placement agent's counsel for multiple bond issues financing the $275 million Ernst & Young Tower Cleveland Flats project; a complex commercial real estate and public infrastructure project utilizing more than 35 funding sources.
 He served as special development counsel to Cuyahoga County, Ohio, and as underwriter's counsel for the bond financing of the $400 million Med Mart Convention Center Project recently completed in Cleveland.

-He lead the firm's team of attorneys representing the City of Cincinnati, Ohio negotiating and documenting its proposed public-private partnership (P3) lease of its downtown parking system to the Port of Greater Cincinnati Development Authority; which was restructured as a more traditional economic development finance transaction; and now leads the firm's team of attorneys acting as bond counsel for the City of Cincinnati.
+He led the firm's team of attorneys representing the City of Cincinnati, Ohio negotiating and documenting its proposed public-private partnership (P3) lease of its downtown parking system to the Port of Greater Cincinnati Development Authority; which was restructured as a more traditional economic development finance transaction; and is now part of the firm's team of attorneys acting as bond counsel for the City of Cincinnati.
 He is currently working as part of the firm's team of attorneys representing the State of Ohio's Department of Transportation on the $2.8 billion multi-state project to rebuild and replace the I-71/I-75 Brent Spence Bridge in Cincinnati, Ohio.

 David is also the President of our affiliate FBT Project Finance Advisors LLC, an independent municipal advisor registered with the SEC and MSRB, which consults with governmental entities and private concessionaires.
 The members of his FBT Project Finance Advisors team have worked to provide project finance solutions for delivery and implementation of hundreds of infrastructure projects.
 They have extensive experience consulting on public and project finance projects, including design-build and DBFOM (design build finance operate and maintain) public-private partnerships utilizing availability payments, tolls, at-risk and other innovative delivery methods.
 The extensive experience of the principals of FBT Project Finance Advisors is complemented by a commitment to problem solving and finding innovative solutions, whether new solutions or ones tried before, including identification of available funding sources, analyzing SPV (special purpose vehicle) revenue finance options, P1 (traditional public finance), P2 (public-public transfers and tax-exempt finance) or P3 (public-private partnerships).
 It also recognizes the importance of, and helps its clients with public perception, support, transparency and education.